“We can’t change what’s happening, so go and fight and win it for your Dad-give him the best going away present ever”

 Although he knew he could always fight, it took him 10 years to discover Jiu-Jitsu and from there, there was no stopping him.
 He said: “Martial arts back then was a matter of respect and honour.
 Training with champions all my life and seeing how composed and polite they all were, made me understand I have to be the same.”

 Ian first heard about CBD from a student of his in the gym, who was questioning whether they would pass a drugs test while using CBD.
 He said: “I had no idea what it was.
-When you think of Cannabis, you immediately think of drugs and illegal substance.
-I did my research and found it’s perfectly safe and legal.
 So, I thought, let’s see if this works like they say it does”

 “I’ve been using the CBD life capsules and in all honesty, I’m happy with the results.
 Just waking up without every bone in my body hurting is a big bonus.
 When you get to my age, there’s nothing more rewarding than a pain-free body.”

 Although his career has been one that many can only dream of, it hasn’t always been plain sailing.
 “If there is one lesson I have learnt it’s not to take risks.
 I took fights while grieving for my father and lost.
 I’m only human”